-p38beta MAPK not critical to brain inflammation, study findsFebruary 19th, 2013 in Medical research /
+p38beta MAPK not critical to brain inflammation, study findsFebruary 19, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—A study by a leading Alzheimer's researcher at the University of Kentucky provides new evidence that will help researchers home in on the molecular mechanisms involved in inflammation of the central nervous system (CNS) and aid drug-development strategies for treating inflammatory neurological diseases.

 The research was led by Linda Van Eldik, director of UK's Sanders-Brown Center on Aging, and included co-authors Bin Xing and Adam Bachstetter from the Van Eldik lab.
 The study demonstrated that the beta isoform of p38 mitogen-activated protein kinase (MAPK) has no apparent effect on inflammatory cytokine response and neurotoxicity in brain-cell cultures or in the brains of living mice.

 Others have reported that the p38beta isoform is not involved in peripheral inflammatory disorders, such as arthritis and inflammatory bowel disease.
 However, whether p38beta is important in brain inflammation had not been studied before.

 Taken together with previous studies by Van Eldik's lab, which document the critical role of p38alpha in CNS proinflammatory cytokine production and neuron survival, the new study further supports the idea that p38alpha, and not p38beta, is the key p38 isoform involved in central inflammatory responses.

 The new findings also suggest that development of p38-inhibitor drugs to target CNS inflammatory diseases may not need to consider retention of p38beta inhibitory activity, but should instead focus on selectively targeting the p38alpha MAPK isoform as a potential therapeutic strategy.